bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/02-M-E-CH-A.md

 - Chunks are output as assets
 - Non-inline source maps are output as assets
-- Depend on images and other files through file-loader are output as assets
+- Images and other files required through file-loader are output as assets
 - ExtractText outputs css files as assets

 In this way assets are any binary or utf8 content that will be output at some file name.